EmumbaOrg/docs-retail-solution-accelerator/docs/03-Setting-Up-Data-in-PostgreSQL/05-Generating-Features-and-Sentiments.md

 ---

-## 🧪 Try It Yourself: Extract Sentiment from a Review
+## Try It Yourself: Extract Sentiment from a Review

 Here’s an example SQL query that demonstrates how we use the `azure_ai.extract` function to classify sentiment.
 You can run this directly in **pgAdmin** to see it in action.

 ### 📌 Use Case: Sentiment Classification

+!!! note "You can run this command in pgAdmin or any SQL tool to try out generating the sentiment."
+Query:

 ```sql
 SELECT azure_ai.extract(